Elishamadeit/alx-system_engineering-devops/0x00-shell_basics/README.md

-list current directory content in long format with hidden files
+list current directory content in long format with hidden files with numeric user and group IDs